yhshi26/University-Notes/stage2/ANAT20030 - basic tissues, early dev/e_rev.md

             - central
         - majority of remaining draings medially to **parasternal nodes** or opposite breast
         - some drains to **abdominal, deep cervical and supraclavicular nodes**
+        - **clinical implications:** interference with lymphatic drainage by cancer may cause:
+            1. axillary venous thrombosis: obstruction of blood passage, life threatening
+            2. lymphoedema: impaired lymph flow from upper limb to axilla
+                - excess fluid in subcutaneous tissues
+                - visual changes in breast (a clue to breast cancer)

 **Questions:**
 - explain breast development